- Tibet entry permit.

 - Chinese visa fee.

-- Lunch and dinner except as indicated.
+- Lunch and dinner.

-- Drinks, tip and other expenses of personal nature.
+- Drinks, tipping, laundry, phone, internet, and other personal expenses.

 - Travel & Health Insurance.